Park and Ride and bus services

 If you are an outpatient or have repeat appointments over a seven-day period, you are entitled to a discounted rate of £4.80.
 You will need to show your appointment letter or card at the customer service desk located on the ground floor of Car Park 2 for the discount to be applied.
 For repeat appointments within seven days, you still only need to pay £4.80 in total (rather than each day), but you will need proof of multiple appointments.

 Please be aware that the operators, Saba, offer no discounted rates for inpatients who may be keeping a car in the car park for multiple days without leaving.
-It is best therefore that you are dropped-off and picked-up if staying with us as an inpatient, or travel via public transport.
+If you are staying with us as an inpatient, it is therefore best if you are dropped-off and picked-up, or travel via public transport if appropriate.

 To obtain either of these please take a ticket as you enter the car park and then exchange it at the customer service desk on the ground floor of Car Park 2 for the period you require.
 Pay the fee at the pay machine to validate the ticket - keep this ticket and use it each time you exit the car park.